aws-actions/amazon-ecs-render-task-definition/README.md

 ## Amazon ECS "Render Task Definition" Action for GitHub Actions

-Inserts a container image URI into an Amazon ECS task definition file, creating a new task definition file.
+Inserts a container image URI into an Amazon ECS task definition JSON file, creating a new task definition file.

 ## Usage